 Teaching & mentoring

 During graduate school, I was a laboratory coordinator and teaching assistant in Insect Faunistics B (0455.3831), The George S. Wise Faculty of Life Sciences, Tel-Aviv University.
-The course included preparing extensive laboratory engagement with different insects (live or museum specimens) and four excursions to different habitats throughout Israel in 6 days, to: Shoham, north Israel, south Israel and to the sand dunes.
+The course included preparing extensive laboratory engagement with different insects (live or museum specimens) and four excursions to different habitats throughout Israel in 6 days.
 During these excursions we would identify and collect insects with students in the wild by day, and learn to pin them in the evenings to create personal genuine insect collections per student.

 My own mentors were teaching this course; Dr. Dany Simon, the Late Dr. Amnon Freidberg & Dr. Netta Dorchin. |